nokia/SReXperts/docs/index.md

 │                             │           │                                    │ ghcr.io/srl-labs/network-multitool          │           │ N/A            │
 │                             │           ├────────────────────────────────────┼─────────────────────────────────────────────┼───────────┼────────────────┤
 │                             │           │ clab-srexperts-vRR                 │ nokia_srlinux                               │ running   │ 10.128.1.13    │
-│                             │           │                                    │ ghcr.io/nokia/srlinux:24.10.4               │           │ N/A            │
+│                             │           │                                    │ ghcr.io/nokia/srlinux:24.10.3               │           │ N/A            │
 ╰─────────────────────────────┴───────────┴────────────────────────────────────┴─────────────────────────────────────────────┴───────────┴────────────────╯
 ```

 ///

-Using the names from the above output, we can login to the a node using the following command:
+Using the names from the above output, we can login to a node using the following command:

 For example, to access the `clab-srexperts-pe1` node via ssh simply type: